jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-01.md

 These can be easily identified in everyone.
 85% of these typical people are at their best in the same occupations.
 All have the same faults, the same virtues, like the same kind of surroundings, live, think, and act after the same plan in everything they do.
 This proves that the original method in creating humanity has not been changed.<!-- , but that the laws of creation are in operation to-day just as they were in the beginning.  -->

 Knowing these 7 types helps us distinguish them from each other as we meet them.
-This will help us at once know=
+This will help us at once know:
 - their characteristics
 - what their type has done through ages past
 - what the outcome of their life is likely to be, judged by those of the same type who have gone before